Sotatek-NghiaHo/EX288/Red-Hat-OpenShift-Development-II/lab/main.md

 # Chapter 1.
 Red Hat OpenShift Container Platform for Developers

 ## Guided Exercise: Setting up the Developer Environment
-Verify that the classroom image registry is accessible and log in by using Podman.
+Verify that the classroom ../pic_for_lab/image registry is accessible and log in by using Podman.
 ```bash
 [student@workstation ~]$ podman login -u="developer" -p="ENCRYPTED_PASSWORD" \
 registry.ocp4.example.com:8443